Journey to Pascha

 Overview

 - During the first three days of Holy Week, Christ ends His discourses in Jerusalem.
 He speaks openly about himself and His Second Coming.
-Through his actions and words we learn what is expected of those who desire to enter the Kingdom.
+Through His actions and words we learn what is expected of those who desire to enter the Kingdom.

 box bottom border